-Varicose veins, or varices in specialist terminology, occur as a result of blood congestion in the superficial leg veins.
-Defective venous valves are responsible for the congestion.
-When they are working properly, they prevent the blood from flowing back into the leg veins.
+Varicose veins (also known as varices) occur as a result of blood congesting in the superficial leg veins.
+Defective venous valves are responsible for this congestion.
+When venous valves are working properly, they prevent the blood from flowing back into the leg veins, but varicose veins impair this mechanism.
 Support stockings are used to treat and prevent varicose veins.
-There are also various surgical treatment options for varicose veins.
+People affected by this condition can also consider various treatment options involving surgery.

 Varicose veins are already easy to recognise externally.
-With further examinations such as an ultrasound or x-ray of the legs with contrast agent (phlebography), the function of the veins can be precisely clarified before any possible surgery.
+Medical diagnosis makes it possible to pinpoint which areas of the leg are affected by varices, and to what extent.
+With further examinations such as an ultrasound or x-ray of the legs with contrast agent (phlebography), the function of the veins can thus be precisely clarified before any surgery.

 A wide range of treatment options are available and should be selected depending on the stage of the disease.
 Besides measures designed to alleviate the condition such as sport or the use of compression stockings, varicose veins can also be removed by a doctor.
 Various surgical options are available for treating varicose veins, such as vein stripping or cauterisation.
 You can find out more about these procedures in the Varicose vein operations section.

 People who are susceptible to diseases of the leg veins should wear support stockings as a preventative measure.
 In addition, they should avoid activity which requires them to stand for extended periods of time.
 Regular physical exercise is also recommended.
 This not only strengthens the muscles but also improves the blood circulation, which is a key factor for successfully preventing the condition.